-Wilderness, freedom, bush, stealth camping, whatever you prefer to call it, it’s about getting back to the real nitty-gritty of survival and life.
+Wilderness, freedom, bush, stealth camping, whatever you wish to call it, it’s about getting back to the real nitty-gritty of survival and life.

 Wild camping in New Zealand is generally referred to as freedom camping.

-So where can I freedom camp in New Zealand?
+So where can one freedom camp in New Zealand?

-Freedom camping is permitted on public conservation land, except in areas where it is expressly prohibited.
-This is indicated by signage.
-But I found this is dedicated to vehicles.
-I had absolutely no problem.
+Freedom camping is permitted on public conservation land, except in areas where it’s expressly prohibited.
+This is indicated by sign-age.
+I found this is mostly dedicated to vehicles.
+I though, had absolutely no problems.

-I’ve been asked many a time isn’t it dangerous?
+I’ve been asked many a time ‘isn’t it dangerous’?
 Danger from what?
-Nature or perhaps man?
-I’d have greater concerns with man than nature.
+Nature or perhaps man!
+I’d have greater concerns over man than nature.

-Nature: Wilderness camping in New Zealand the most perilous critter by-far was the Sandfly!
+Nature: The most perilous critter by-far in New Zealand is the Sandfly!

-You may laugh, Sandlfies!
+You may laugh … Sandfies!
 The natives will inform you there’s no predators in New Zealand, well, I beg to differ.
 The Sandfly is a top carnivore in my book.

-Most, if not every repellent does not work.
-Only one thing that works beyond doubt is cover up.
+Most, if not every repellent doesn’t work.
+Only one thing that works, beyond doubt, is to fully cover up.

-Tips for wilderness camping: Start the search before sunset.
-Look for signs of man’s presence; discarded drinking vestibules, worn paths, fire pits, toilet paper, condoms, you get the picture!
+Tips for wilderness camping: Start the search well before sunset.
+Look for signs of mans presence: discarded drinking vestibules, worn paths (dog walkers), fire pits, toilet paper, condoms, you get the picture!

 Get yourself as deep into the bush as possible.
 So you’re as out-of-sight, out-of-mind as practical.
-Also, as far away from the noise of traffic too is a blessing.
+Also, as far away from the noise of traffic is a blessing for a peaceful night.

-It could well be a case of just slipping under the drooping foliage of a large tree.
-And with the sun setting you become untraceable.
+It might well be a just a case of slipping under the drooping-foliage of a large tree.
+And with the setting sun, you soon become untraceable.

 Other times, find a corner of an unused area/building, and just act as if you’re allowed to be there.
-At times using the setting shade as ones cloak.
+Again, using the cloak of shadows.

-In this case with the tennis court, a guy rocked up to cut the grass, and soon apologised, saying he’d be out-of-my-way ASAP!
-I couldn’t believe it.
+In this case, with the tennis court, a guy rocked up to cut the grass, and soon apologised, saying: “I’ll be out of your way ASAP”.
+I couldn’t believe it!

 Then there’s times when you just need to get out of the weather if it’s really bad.

 Locating a wild camping spot can take time, so plan ahead.
-3 to 4 hours before sundown is good.
-You’ll need water, and that’ll not necessarily be near or at your location.
+Three to four hours before sundown is good.
+You’ll need water (washing/cooking), and that’ll not necessarily be near or at your location.
 So it’ll have to be hauled on the bike before the search starts.
-And at the end of the day with an extra 5 to 6 kg’s, you’ll not want to be searching too far!
+And at the end of the day with an extra five to six kg’s, you’ll not want to be searching too far!

-Other times when water is not a problem.
-Wash in it, cook with it and drink it, all on your doorstep.
+Other times when water is not a problem, you can wash in it, cook with it and drink it.
+All on your doorstep.